6 Binance Canada alternatives

 Fiat currencies

-Ranked as 1 of the world's top 10 cryptocurrency exchanges by CoinMarketCap, Kraken is a user-friendly exchange where you can trade over 200 CAD pairs.
+Ranked as one of the world's top 10 cryptocurrency exchanges by CoinMarketCap, Kraken is a user-friendly exchange that supports trading over 200 CAD pairs.
 You can deposit CAD to your Kraken account via credit or debit card, wire transfer, Interac e-Transfer or in person at a Canada Post outlet, and there's 24/7 support if you need any help.
 Like Binance, the platform is easily accessible for beginners while also offering advanced tools for experienced traders.

 Pros